Auditor says failed solar plant owes Mississippi $93 million

 The demand letter means Stion has 30 days to repay or face a civil lawsuit.

+“Stion is just one more example of a risky investment made by Mississippi in which the company and its management did not keep their commitments,” Pickering said in a Wednesday statement.

-Stion closed its plant in December, blaming unfair foreign competition, laying off 137 employees.
+A quick repayment appears unlikely, though.
+Stion closed its plant in December, blaming unfair foreign competition and laying off 137 employees.
+The company signed over its assets to Development Specialists Inc., which is supposed to sell them and distribute money to creditors instead of Stion filing for bankruptcy.

+Stion pledged the equipment in its rented Hattiesburg factory as security against Mississippi’s loan.
+Geoffrey Berman, a senior managing director for Development Specialists, wrote to The Associated Press in an email that his company is working on selling the equipment.

+“It is however unlikely that the assets will realize the full amount of the state auditor’s demand,” Berman wrote.